 You can get full permissions report per site or for entire tenant with PowerShell, which if free… The only you need is to write a script yourself or find existing one.
 Sounds easy?

 Well, first problem is it takes a decent amount of time and competences to write such script.
-If if you find one – it would require some skills to adopt it and run.
-Frankly say, I have not seen so far scripts that are ready OotB to do that job.
-And it is not a good idea to run scripts you are not fully confident with against production environment.
+If if you find one – it would require some skills to adopt and run it.
+Frankly say, I have not seen so far scripts that were out-of-the-box ready to do that job.
+And it is not a good idea to run scripts you got from internet against your production environment until you understand it tested it and fully confident with.

 Another possible problem – size of environment.
 The script I designed and use to get comprehensive permissions report might run hours against a good site – if I need full details on site/subsites, lists/libraries, folders and list items levels.
 So if you have less than 1000 sites – probably this approach can fly.
 But if your environment is 10K+ sites – it will take forever.
 So the approach might not work for large enterprise environments.

-One might say – we can limit report with root web permissions only to get it faster.
-But this would not be accurate.
-And what is not accurate in the IT security – lead to even bigger risks.
+One might say – we can limit report with only root web permissions to get it faster.
+But this would be not accurate.
+And what is not accurate in the IT security – leads to even bigger risks.
 So, we need check permissions up to every item level deep, as even one file with sensitive info shared inappropriately can cause security issue.
-(Btw, 3-rd party tools usually by default limit reports to libraries level, so check reporting options)
+(Btw, 3-rd party tools usually by default limit reports to libraries level, so check reporting options…)

 The other issue with this approach… Let say you got full permissions report… It would look like “resource -> group -> permissions”… How do you know for each group – what is the group in terms of membership?